gawbul/pyEnsemblRest/README.rst

 Methods list
 ------------

 Here is a list of all methods defined.
-Methods called by ensRest object are specific to ensembl_ rest server, while methods called via ensGenomeRest are specific of ensemblgenomes_ rest server.
+Methods called by ``ensRest`` instance are specific to ensembl_ rest server, while methods called via ``ensGenomeRest`` instance are specific of ensemblgenomes_ rest server.

 To access the *Archive* endpoints you can use the following methods: